JoaoPaulo-Macedo/sales_accounting_app/README.md

-# Simple App for my Business' Finance
+# lucky_triangle

-A Flutter project made for financial calculations.
+A new Flutter project.

 ## Getting Started

-That's all about finances.

 This project is a starting point for a Flutter application.